lutherism/GraphNoQL/README.md

 # Example

 We have tweaked Facebook's GraphQL format to be JSON compatible.
-The biggest changes is that we use string id's for root calls, and special **Edge** objects for queriying edges.
+The biggest change is that we got rid of calls, and use string id's for root node queries, and special **Edge** objects for queriying edges.

 Let's look at an example query: